-Covid-19 requirement: after the first six weeks from public indoor pools reopening for placings to then be made, maintain social distancing and minimise touchpoints,
+Covid-19 requirement: only after the first four weeks from public indoor pools reopening in England can placings be made and prizes awarded.

 What you need to do: any prizes may be sent in the post to minimise groups gathering and touchpoints so check with your event organiser.

 If you experience any Covid-19 symptoms, please take the steps outlined in the government guidance here.